0xjjpa/fakeBank/README.md

+GET /messages/ -> List all the messages from and to the user.

+PUT /messages/ -> Adds a new message
+{
+    text: 'New message here'
+}

+POST /messages/:id -> Marks given message as sent and/or read.
+{
+    isSent: true,
+    isRead: false
+}

 OPTIONS / -> Gives the list of allowed request types.

 HEAD / -> HTTP headers only, no body.

 TRACE / -> Blocked for security reasons.

 ```